autogluon/autogluon/tabular/src/autogluon/tabular/models/tabpfnmix/_internal/README.md

 The codebase provides convenient functionality surrounding conducting fine-tuning and inference on tabular transformer models, which we leverage in the TabPFNMix model.

-The following changes to the original codebase have been made:
+The following changes to the original codebase have been made by Nick Erickson (@innixma):

 1. Improved model early stopping logic to properly load the best epoch's weights at the end of the fit call.
 2. Removed all code that is unused for model fine-tuning and inference.
 Therefore, all code related to benchmarking and pre-training have been removed.